Mahmoudz/Porto/README.md

 <Summary>Models</Summary>
 <br>

-The Models provide an abstraction for the data, they represent the data in the database. *(They are the M in MVC)*.
+Models provide an abstraction for data and represent the data in the database.
+(They are the M in MVC).

-Models are responsible for how the data should be handled.
-They make sure that data arrives properly into the backend store (e.g. Database).
+Models are responsible for how the data should be handled and ensure that data is properly stored in the backend (e.g. Database).

 #### Principles:
-- A Model SHOULD NOT hold business logic, it can only hold the code and data that represents itself. *(it's relationships with other models, hidden fields, table name, fillable attributes,...)*
+- A Model SHOULD NOT contain business logic, but only the code and data that represents itself (such as relationships with other models, hidden fields, table name, and fillable attributes).
 - A single Container MAY contain multiple Models.
-- A Model MAY define the Relations between itself and any other Models (in case a relation exist).
+- A Model MAY define the relationships between itself and other Models (if such relationships exist).

 ***

 </Details>